python/devguide/developer-workflow/communication-channels.rst

 All categories are set by default in Normal mode where you will only be notified if someone mentions your @name or replies to you.

-Following individual threads (Topic notifications)
+Following individual threads (topic notifications)
 ''''''''''''''''''''''''''''''''''''''''''''''''''

 To follow any individual topics or threads, you can adjust your notifications